davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 preview_pic: /assets/images/2023-09-14-politiquices.png
 ---

-I was awarded the 2nd place in the [Arquivo.pt Awards 2021](https://sobre.arquivo.pt/en/meet-the-winners-of-the-arquivo-pt-award-2021) for the [Politiquices project](https://www.politiquices.pt).
-The project aimed at extracting supportive and opposing relationships between political personalities from news headlines archived by [Arquivo.PT](https://www.arquivo.pt), and associating the personalities with their identifier on Wikidata, thus resulting in a semantic graph.
-I [published a paper](https://davidsbatista.net/assets/documents/publications/politiquices_dsbatista_20230705.pdf) in Portuguese describing this work in [Linguamatica v.
+I was awarded the 2nd place in the [Arquivo.pt Awards 2021](https://sobre.arquivo.pt/en/meet-the-winners-of-the-arquivo-pt-award-2021){:target="_blank"} for the [Politiquices project](https://www.politiquices.pt){:target="_blank"}.
+The project aimed at extracting supportive and opposing relationships between political personalities from news headlines archived by [Arquivo.PT](https://www.arquivo.pt){:target="_blank"}, and associating the personalities with their identifier on Wikidata, thus resulting in a semantic graph.
+I published the results of this project in Portuguese on [Linguamatica v.
 15 n.
-1](https://linguamatica.com/index.php/linguamatica/issue/view/30).
+1](https://linguamatica.com/index.php/linguamatica/article/view/386){:target="_blank"}.
 The content of this blog post is the same as in the paper but translated to English.

 <br>